Krieger's finite generator theorem for actions of countable groups I: Finite subequivalence relations

 \section{Finite subequivalence relations}

-In this section we construct finite subequivalence relations which will be used to replace the traditional role of the Rokhlin lemma and the Shannon--McMillan--Breiman theorem.
-We begin with a technical lemma.
+The methods of the previous section produce finite generating partitions but do not provide any control over the cardinality or distribution of the partition constructed.
+Overcoming this difficulty is the main focus of this paper and requires entirely new techniques.
+We develop these techniques in this section and in Section \ref{SECT ACT}.
+The goal of this section is to construct finite subequivalence relations which will ultimately be used to replace the traditional role of the Rokhlin lemma and the Shannon--McMillan--Breiman theorem.